analicesouto/analicesouto/README.md

  ### About

  - 👩🏻‍💻 Graduated in Analysis and Systems Development.
- - Test Analyst Jr.
+ - 🖥️ Jr. Software Test Analyst
- - Currently pursuing a Graduate Certificate in Information Technology and Systems
+ - 📚 Currently pursuing a Graduate Certificate in Information Technology and Systems

  ### Education
  - **Faculdade de Tecnologia de São Paulo (FATECSP)**